prabago/refarch-caseinc-app/README.md

 The application is up and running at the following address: [not yet available]()

 ## Pre-requisites
-The pre-requisites for the integration solution are defined [here](https://github.com/ibm-cloud-architecture/refarch-integration#prerequisites), so be sure to get them done.
+The common pre-requisites for the integration solution are defined [here](https://github.com/ibm-cloud-architecture/refarch-integration#prerequisites), so be sure to get them done.
 * For this application you need to have [nodejs](https://nodejs.org/en/) installed on your computer with the [npm](https://www.npmjs.com/) installer tool.

 * Clone current repository, or if you want to work on the code, fork it in your own github repository and then clone your forked repository on your local computer.
-If you used the *fork-repos.sh* script of the [Integration solution] you are already set.
+If you used the `fork-repos.sh` script of the [Integration solution] you are already set.

 ```
 git clone https://github.com/ibm-cloud-architecture/refarch-caseinc-app
 cd refarch-caseinc-app
 npm install
 ```
-* You need to install Angular 2 command line interface if you do not have it yet: [cli.angular.io](http://cli.angular.io) tool
+* You need to install Angular 2 command line interface if you do not have it yet: see [cli.angular.io](http://cli.angular.io)

  ```
  sudo  npm install -g @angular/cli
  ```
- on Mac for example.
+ on Mac, as a global install you need to be root user.
-* You need to install [nodemon](https://nodemon.io/) with
+* You need to install [nodemon](https://nodemon.io/) to support server code change without stopping the server with
 ```
 sudo npm install -g nodemon
 ```

 ## Run the application locally
 To avoid sharing Bluemix service credential an env.json file needs to be defined within the folder server/routes.
 A template is delivered for that.
 So just renaming the template file 'env-tmpl.json' to env.json will make the app running locally without any other settings.
+As Case Inc Portal app demonstrates some of the [Cyan Compute]() integration, you may need to set the credential of the Watson Service used.

 To start the application using node monitoring use the command:
 ```